-“We focus on restoring children and families to health.
+“We focus on partnering with children and their families during their rehab journey.
 Maybe it’s a new state of health or a new normal.
-We want them to experience family life, childhood and the everyday things children deserve to be doing.”
+We want them to experience family life, childhood and the everyday things children deserve to be doing.
+Ultimately, we are helping patients and families realize their potential.”

 – Karen Brill, vice president of patient care at Gillette